kailash-manasarovar/statement/docs/timeline/2026/april.md

 - And I remember a BIG dream from when I was so small, in Ireland again, and it was about a giant egg on the wall...
 I can see it now.
 I said Humpty Dumpty.
 - And more recently a dream of the future where I am with a grown up woman who I feel is my daughter, but I thought that might be squirrel's daughter, if he has one.
 - Will Davina be coming round one day when my little oeuf realizes the truth and she looks exactly like me?

+### I stepped in the chili sauce

+- Agents everywhere we go.

 ### A first roasting